Drainage Service

 How long does a cast iron sewer pipe replacement last?

-Will my homeowner's insurance cover cast iron pipe replacement costs?
+Will my homeowner's insurance cover cast iron sewer line replacement in Dallas?